Artist Residency “XR Fall” in Vancouver – Immersive Realities

 The selected creator will be provided with:

-• A workplace at Basically Good Media Lab
+● A workplace at Basically Good Media Lab and at the Centre for Digital Media, on the same campus.

 Other counterparties (to be determined together):

-• To showcase the outcome of their residency work (prototype, work-in-progress) at V-Unframed 2025 (Vancouver)
+● showcase the outcome of their residency work (prototype, work-in-progress) at V-Unframed 2026 (Vancouver)

 1.5 – Equipment and support

-Within Emily Carr University of Art + Design, this program ensures, notably, for the awardee:
+At Emily Carr University of Art + Design:

 2- Eligibility